dduyds/Employee-turnover-analytics/README.md

 **Tree-based Machine Learning**

-After conducting feature engineering, the decision tree model achieved AUC of 94.6%, precision of 91.4%, recall of 91%, f1-score of 91.2%, and accuracy of 97%, on the test set.
+After conducting feature engineering, the random forest model achieved AUC of 94.6%, precision of 91.4%, recall of 91%, f1-score of 91.2%, and accuracy of 97%, on the test set.
 The random forest modestly outperformed the decision tree model.

 ## Conclusion